alicekellings/Sidebuzcom/src/content/blog/your-ultimate-guide-to-feeling-refreshed.md

 ## How the Circadian Rhythm Works

 As mentioned, our circadian rhythm influences everything from our eating habits to our body temp, hormone release and digestion.
 It’s our internal timekeeper.
 The circadian rhythm maintains our sleep-wake cycle, helping us fall asleep and wake up in the morning.
-While it differs from a woman’s infradian rhythm (also known as our ‘second clock’), the circadian rhythm deserves just as much love and attention as any other facet of our self-care routine.
+While it differs from a woman’s infradian rhythm (also known as our ‘second clock�?, the circadian rhythm deserves just as much love and attention as any other facet of our self-care routine.
 This rhythm ebbs and flows during the day, but it is best supported by sleep-promoting habits.

 *Image by Michelle Nash*